These days, the term environmentalist comes with an absolute rack full of baggage.

 The fact is, (and this is a fact… or is it my opinion?), that potential donors today have a very high level of resistance to those who they can immediately recognize as trying to influence their opinions.

 If what comes out of your mouth sounds like an opinion when they are looking for fact, one of two things will happen.

 - They will roll their eyes and delete your message, throw your letter in the trash, or click away from your homepage.
 And your fundraising dollars will have been wasted.

 - Or, perhaps even more worrisome… they’ll check up on you.
-One click to another site and you’ve lost your big promise, your credibility, and your prospect.
-In their eyes, you will be discredited forever.
+One click to another site and you’ve lost your big promise, your credibility, and your potential donation.

 Build your platform and own it

 One way to avoid the eye-rolling, mouse-clicking prospect is to build trust.
 (Don’t think this is worth your marketing dollars?
 Read about why that is worth it here.)

 Another way is to be clear in your message (and to yourself and your staff) about what your niche is.
 You may define yourself as an environmentalist, because you as an individual care about everything that encompasses that term, but your business probably only focuses on one aspect of it.